impactwallet/impact-wallet/README.md

 # The future of work

-Just imagine that everyone with their partners can start own business this way:
+Just imagine that everyone can set up their own business this way:
 When someone pays for a product or service provided by your Impact Organization every contributor inevitably gets dividends pro-rata their Equity.